rbuurma/rise-2018/Syllabus/Rise2018Syllabus.md

 + Selection from Habermas, *The Structural Transformation of the Public Sphere*
 + [Exercise 4](https://github.com/rbuurma/rise-2017/blob/master/Assignments/Rise_assignment_4.md) writeup due.

+**Brief list of evidence you will close read in short paper due to Known by October 7th.**

 ### Week 6: *Evelina* (1778) continued

 ##### October 8